hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 # 6. We rethink what art is

 [Different eras have had radically different notions of what art "is"](/2022/09/27/art-eras.html), and some shifts in the definition of art have been spurred by technological change.

-Even the distinct concepts of "art" and "artist" [didn't really exist until the societal transformations spurred by the Industrial Revolution](/2022/09/27/art-eras.html).
+The distinct concepts of "art" and "artist" [didn't really exist until the societal transformations spurred by the Industrial Revolution](/2022/09/27/art-eras.html).

 **Photography** [automated things thought to be the sole domain of human creativity and skill](/2022/08/29/photography-history.html).
 It led to a rethinking of what "art is" and [the Modern Art movement](/2022/09/27/art-eras.html).